Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Identification of the VARMA

-We are now ready to define our optimization-based identified VARMA representation.
-For any stable, invertible VARMA process, its unique regularized representation in terms of the autoregressive and moving average matrices is defined as

-The following theorem, proved in Appendix \ref{App.identif}, establishes that $({ \Phi}^{(0)}, { \Theta}^{(0)})$ is in the regularized equivalence class $\mathcal{RE}_{p,q}( \Pi(L))$ and furthermore is the \textit{unique} pair of autoregressive and moving average matrices in this set having smallest Frobenius norm.
-This result is similar to a result in the regression context, which states that the LARS-lasso solution has the miminum $\ell_2$-norm over all lasso solutions \citep{tibshirani2012}.
+The following proposition, proved in Appendix A.2, establishes that $({ \Phi}^{(0)}, { \Theta}^{(0)})$ is in the regularized equivalence class $\mathcal{RE}_{p,q}( \Pi(L))$ and furthermore is the \textit{unique} pair of autoregressive and moving average matrices in this set having the smallest Frobenius norm.
+This result is similar to a result in the regression context, which states that the LARS-lasso solution has the minimum $\ell_2$-norm over all lasso solutions (see \citep{tibshirani2012}, Lemma 7).

-\begin{thm} The limit in \eqref{uniquePhiTheta} exists and is the unique pair in the set $\mathcal{RE}_{p,q}( \Pi(L))$ whose Frobenius norm squared is smallest:
+\begin{proposition} The limit in \eqref{uniquePhiTheta} exists and is the unique pair in the set $\mathcal{RE}_{p,q}( \Pi(L))$ whose Frobenius norm squared is smallest: